pixelspark/catena/Implementation.md

 ## Database structure

+## Metadata

 Catena provides an ordinary SQL database.
-The following system tables are defined:
+The following system tables are defined and visible to clients:

+* _grants_: holds information about database privileges (see 'authentication' below).

+These tables are created and maintained 'on chain' (that is, the CREATE statement for it is included in the blockchain).
+They are also subject to the privilege system.

+### Internal metadata tables

+Internally, Catena stores metadata in the following tables that are *not* visible to (nor modifyable by) clients:

-* _info_: holds information about the current block hash and index.
+* __info_: holds information about the current block hash and index.
 When a block transaction is executed, this contains information on the *last* block processed (i.e. not the block the transaction is part of)
-* _blocks_: holds an archive of all blocks in the chain.
+* __blocks_: holds an archive of all blocks in the chain.
-* _grants_: holds information about database privileges (see 'authentication' below).

-Only the _grants_ table is 'on chain' (that is, the CREATE statement for it is included in the blockchain).
-The other tables are created by the client at initialization time (or can be 'virtual' depending on implementation).
+* __users_: holds the transaction counter for each transaction invoker public key (SHA-256 hashed)

 ## Authentication